chef/chef-oss-practices/contributors/guide/pull-requests.md

 We want every pull request to be useful on its own, so use your best judgment on what should be a pull request vs. a commit.

 As a general rule, if your pull request is directly related to Feature-X and nothing else, it should probably be part of the Feature-X pull request.
-If you can explain why you are doing seemingly no-op work ("it makes the Feature-X change easier, I promise") we'll probably be OK with it.
+If you can explain why you are doing seemingly no-op work - "it makes the Feature-X change easier, I promise" - we'll probably be OK with it.
 If you can imagine someone finding value independently of Feature-X, try it as a pull request.
 (Do not link pull requests by `#` in a commit description, because GitHub creates lots of spam.
 Instead, reference other pull requests via the pull request your commit is in.)

 ## 3. Open a Different pull request for Fixes and Generic Features